When the Heat Becomes the Hazard

 Who Is at Greatest Risk

-UKHSA data from 2024 showed that the highest heat-associated mortality rate was among people aged 85 and over, at 521 deaths per million people.
-But age is not the only factor.
+UKHSA data from 2024 showed that the highest heat-associated mortality rate was among people aged 85 and over, at 521 deaths per million people.10 But age is not the only factor that determines risk, and several of the groups below have nothing to do with age at all.

 Group Why They Are at Greater Risk Key Action